 Thousands of patients die each year from the deadly infections lurking in our filthy hospital wards.
-It’s an epidemic raging out of control as antibiotics are rendered impotent.
+It’s an epidemic raging out of control, as antibiotics are rendered impotent.
 “Superbugs” are soaring and they are gathering strength all the time.

 Every affluent country in the world where antibiotics are in widespread use is facing the superbug problem, but there is no doubt that it is reaching crisis level in Australia as it already is in Britain and the USA.
 British hospitals are the most dangerous in Europe for the potentially fatal bug, which prevents wounds from healing.
 Recent outbreaks in Australian hospitals were out of control necessitating closing wards and operating theatres and cancelling surgery.
 The main problem was VRE, which is present in many healthy people but can cause serious illness in very sick patients.
 It can be transmitted on the hands of staff, patients and visitors.

 The hospital-acquired infection situation in Australia is no better than England and may even be worse.
 In 1997 a medical journal reported that patients ‘have more than a 1-in-10 chance of picking up infections in hospital’.
-A recent report on a related bacterium, MRSA, suggested that some hospitals in Australia lack infection control units (such as isolation units) which are common in the USA.
+A recent report on a related bacterium, MRSA, suggested that some hospitals in Australia lack infection control units (such as isolation units), which are common in the USA.
 One study on MRSA prevalence in Ireland, and Northern Ireland, found that 700 hospital patients were infected by MRSA during one fortnight in 1999.

 A European study suggests that, among European countries, Ireland has one of the poorest records for MRSA infection, with only Italy, Portugal and Greece faring worse.
-In fact a report of European Anti-Microbial Resistance Surveillance System for 1999 showed a prevalence in Ireland which was more than 4 times that of Germany.
-Proper hand-washing, good antibiotic practice, effective ward cleaning and patient isolation are of crucial importance in reducing the spread of MRSA in hospitals.
+In fact a report of European Anti-Microbial Resistance Surveillance System for 1999 showed prevalence in Ireland which was more than 4 times that of Germany.
+Proper hand washing, good antibiotic practice, effective ward cleaning and patient isolation are of crucial importance in reducing the spread of MRSA in hospitals.
 This is of concern for many Irish nurses come to Australia on working holidays and work in our hospitals.

 Roll on 10 years… HAS ANYTHING CHANGED?
 NO!
 Superbugs are as deadly as ever.

-Off to Hospital?
+Off to hospital?
 To keep an eye on things→ GET A WATCHDOG!

 - First there is the indiscriminate doling out of antibiotics by doctors over the last 50 years, which has allowed the micro-organisms to develop resistance with deadly efficiency.
 But even more shockingly…